Do I have to pay ‘side hustle tax’ when I sell items online?

 So if the property you host on an online platform like Airbnb is a second property or a property that you don’t live in, you can earn up to £1,000 tax-free each year.
 But just like with selling online, if your income from letting your property is more than £1,000, you must register for Self Assessment.

 These new rules do not affect the Rent a Room allowance if you’re letting out a room that’s part of your main home.
-You can find out more about Rent and Room and how it worksOpens in a new window on the government website.
+You can find out more about Rent a Room and how it worksOpens in a new window on GOV.UK.

 What is Self Assessment?